What is the Freshworks Organization?

 Freshservice provides two kinds of portals to enable you to manage your clients better.

-Every Freshservice account has a default login portal, which can be set up from Admin Settings > Helpdesk security.
+Every Freshservice account has a default login portal, which can be set up from Admin Settings > Service Desk security.
 It’s typically used for agents to login to the Freshservice account.

 To suit your business needs, you can create multiple portals as required for your end-users from Admin > Support Channels > Support Portals.